cbmarcum/skeletal/README.md

     ./gradlew publishTemplate<TemplateName>

-For core templates in this project, run from the Skeletal project root directory and include the `l`azybones-templates` sub-project:
+For core templates in this project, run from the Skeletal project root directory and include the `lazybones-templates` sub-project:

     ./gradlew :lazybones-templates:publishTemplate<TemplateName>